The Academic Board advises on the teaching and learning at Curtin Singapore, ensuring students receive a high-quality and relevant education.

 Her research interests are in gender and leadership, leadership, feminist research methods and qualitative research methods.
 She holds a Doctor of Business Administration and a Postgraduate Diploma Business (Human Resource Development) from Curtin and a Bachelor of Science from the University of WA.

-Professor Seth Kunin has been Deputy Vice-Chancellor, International at Curtin University since 2016.
+Professor Seth Kunin has been Deputy Vice-Chancellor, Global at Curtin University since 2016.
 In this role, he leads the University’s international activities, including strategic policy, international marketing strategy, and international partnerships.

 Prior to joining the University, he was Vice-Principal, Internationalisation at the University of Aberdeen and also held senior roles at Durham University.